There are many leadership styles just as there are many situations that require leadership.

-leaders go firstThere are many styles of leadership just as there are many situations that require leadership.
 At one end of the spectrum of leadership there are aggressive, autocratic individuals like George Patton and Margaret Thatcher.
 On the other end, there are leaders like Mohandas Gandhi and Mother Teresa whose styles are characterized by empathy and empowerment.
 Most leaders have a style that is somewhere between these two extremes.

-This isn’t to say that any style is better than any other style, but for any given situation, there are styles that are more appropriate and productive.
+This isn’t to say that any leadership style that’s better than any other style, but for any given situation, there are leadership styles that are more appropriate and productive.
 Gandhi’s style would not have been appropriate for a post D-day march across France.
 Patton’s style would not have been the right style for the Indian independence movement.
 Leaders must understand their style and make sure it is appropriate to the situation.

-Regardless of leadership style there are certain things that all leaders must do and things they must avoid in order to be successful.
+Regardless of leadership style, there are certain things that all leaders must do and things they must avoid in order to be successful.

 Go first